omnius45467/geekwise-alexa-course/src/app/markdown/day_2/day_2.md

 We will get into what `FillIntent`, `Partial Intent`, and `No Intent` actually mean a little later, but you can think of these as the actuators that the user can have control over.

+### Voice User Interface Basics

+Designing voice interfaces is an art in and of itself.
+[This page](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-voice-design-best-practices) has some interesting details on some do's and don't.

+## Artificial Intelligence

+This is where things get interesting...